farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - `Sneak`: you traverse skillfully and quietly.
 - `Shoot`: you carefully track and shoot at a target.
 - `Tinker`: you understand, create, or repair complex mechanisms or organisms.
-- `Study`: you scrutinize details and interpret evidence.
+- `Study`: you gather, scrutinize and analyse information.
 - `Notice`: you observe the situation and anticipate outcomes.
 - `Bond`: you reassure and socialize with friends and contacts.
 - `Command`: you compel swift obedience with skills and respect.